cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/packager.md

 ## Using the Agent

-After creating the agent you can do one of the following:
+After creating the Agent you can do one of the following:

 ### Use the Agent on a Per-Node Basis

-You can define the paths to the agent TAR file in a blueprint on a per-node basis.
+You can define the paths to the Agent TAR file in a blueprint on a per-node basis.
 See the [{{< param cfy_agent_name >}} documentation]({{< relref "cloudify_manager/agents/_index.md" >}}) for more information.

 ### Install Agents in {{< param cfy_manager_name >}} during Bootstrap

-You can provide URLs for agents that you want to provide during {{< param cfy_manager_name >}} bootstrap.
+You can provide URLs for Agents that you want to provide during {{< param cfy_manager_name >}} bootstrap.

 # Configuring the Tool